apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Practicing-spec-driven-API-development.md

 try app.run()
 ```

-In each request handler, you have to do 3 things:
+Each request handler is responsible for three things:
 - a.
 Parse and validate inputs from a raw `Vapor.Request`.
 - b.
-Perform your handler-specific logic.
+Perform any logic specific to that handler.
 - c.
 Serialize outputs into a raw `Vapor.Response`.

-The application-specific logic is (b), while (a) and (c) can be repetitive code, which Swift OpenAPI Generator can generate for you.
+The application-specific logic (b) is the core of the handler, while input (a) and output (c) transformation is often repetitive code that the Swift OpenAPI Generator can generate for you.

 #### Configure the generator plugin

-To take advantage of the generator, first create a new OpenAPI document with no paths in it, looking like this:
+To take advantage of the generator, create a new OpenAPI document with no paths in it, looking like this:

 ```yaml
 openapi: 3.1.0